Research-Analysis-Creation Tutorial

 If you want to deploy everything at once without the step-by-step tutorial:

-# 1. Deploy MCP filesystem server
+# 1. Build and deploy MCP filesystem server

-helm install mcp-filesys mcp/filesys/chart/
+helm install mcp-filesys mcp/filesys/chart --set image.repository=mcp-filesys --set image.tag=latest

 # 2. Deploy complete workflow using kustomization.yaml